Agents & Policyholders

 Building Safety Tips for the Workplace

-This Building Safety Month, here are a few tips that can help your organization both maintain code compliance and ensure workplace safety:
+This Building Safety Month, here are a few tips that can help your organization both maintain code compliance, reduce the spread of COVID-19 and ensure workplace safety:

 Inspect walkways and parking lots.

 or wheel stops in parking spaces that need repairing.
-Provide proper marking for changes in elevation and parking spaces.
+Provide proper marking for changes in elevation, parking stops and parking spaces.

 Help prevent slips, trips and falls.